MALDIVES

 STATISTICS

-ocean protection committment
+ocean protection commitment

 20%